ppy/osu-wiki/news/2024/2024-12-12-osu-mania-7k-world-cup-2025-registrations-now-open.md

 date: 2024-12-12 15:00:00 +0000
 ---

-Winter’s here, and so is the season of smashing keys.
+Winter's here, and so is the season of smashing keys.
 Warm up your fingers and join the holiday rhythm!

 ![](/wiki/Tournaments/MWC/2025_7K/img/mwc7k2025-banner.jpg)

 For this year, all mappools will be made up of custom-tailored maps!
 We hope you enjoy playing our tailor-made, keysmashing-oriented creations.
 That's not everything though, as we are adding a new mod bracket called Extreme (**EX** for short).
 EX will be composed of 3 maps (one from Rice, Long Note, and Hybrid) that, as the name suggests, are a lot harder than the rest of the mappool.
 As such, they will only appear on Finals and Grand Finals.

-Now, moving on to the bracket format, we are going to monitor the amount of signups before deciding if qualifiers will seed into a traditional Round of 32 bracket, or last year's Round of 24, so make sure to tell all your friends to press the shiny pink button to register [here](https://osu.ppy.sh/community/tournaments/48)!
+Now, moving on to the bracket format, we are going to monitor the amount of signups before deciding if Qualifiers will seed into a traditional Round of 32 bracket, or last year's Round of 24, so make sure to tell all your friends to press the shiny pink button to register [here](https://osu.ppy.sh/community/tournaments/48)!

 For a refresher of what a Round of 24 bracket would look like, look no further:

 ![](/wiki/Tournaments/MWC/2024_7K/img/mwc7k2024-bracket.png)

-As you can see, seeds 1 through 8 get a one week break before playing in the Round of 16.
+As you can see, seeds 1 through 8 get a one-week break before playing in the Round of 16.
 Please refer to last year's [Challonge bracket](https://challonge.com/MWC7K_2024) for the full picture.

 As always, for more details pertaining to the tournament, refer to the **[osu!mania 7K World Cup 2025 wiki article](/wiki/Tournaments/MWC/2025_7K)**.
 You can also discuss this event in the **[official discussion thread](https://osu.ppy.sh/community/forums/topics/2014134)** or the public **[community server](https://discord.gg/0Vxo9AsejDkGlk3H)**.